 Here’s the Leaking Funnel dashboard chart and report.

-The chart is created using a Stage Movement report.
-It shows the ‘From’ Opportunity Stage for all deals that have been set ‘To’ Closed Lost.
+Create this chart using a Stage Movement report.
+The report shows the ‘From’ Opportunity Stage for all deals that have been set ‘To’ Closed Lost.

-In our case the chart covers Opportunities where this Stage movement occurred in the last calendar quarter.
+In our case, the chart covers Opportunities where the Stage movement occurred in the last calendar quarter.

-The leaking funnel dashboard chart and report show, for example, 17 Opportunities were set to Closed Lost directly from the Prospecting Stage.
+The leaking funnel dashboard chart and report show, for example, 17 Opportunities moving to Closed Lost directly from the Prospecting Stage.
 In other words, 17 deals that were in Prospecting, leaked from our funnel in the last quarter.

 Early Stage funnel leakage

 All other things being equal, there’s nothing wrong with deals leaking from the funnel at early stages in the sales lifecycle.

 If the opportunity qualification process is working effectively, this is exactly what should happen.